odisfm/zcx-docs/docs/lessons/installation.md

 ### my hardware isn't listed 💔

 No problem.
 Have a look at the [zcx-core discord server](https://discord.gg/DCtbuEe8Qr) to see if there is a pre-alpha version available.
-There may be a distribution ready to go, that just needs someone who actually owns the hardware to confirm it works.
+There may be a distribution ready to go that just needs someone who actually owns the hardware to confirm it works.
 And if there isn't, feel free to put in a request for your hardware!

 ## install the script